kroussekax/home-manager/README.md

 ## 🪐 Featuresr 🦄

 Every apps are configured in their own file.
 For example, the hyprland config is stored neatly in modules/hyprland.nix and same goes for other apps.
-This allows for a more clean code enviorement and easier code to debug in general.
+This allows for a more clean code enviorement and easier code to debug in general